May 4 –What a Day — Part One

 Chicago and Ohio.

-May 4, 2018 is the 48th anniversary of the Kent State killings of four students by National Guard troops during an anti-Vietnam war protest.
+Another year gone: May 4, 2019 is the 49th anniversary of the Kent State killings of four students by National Guard troops during an anti-Vietnam war protest.

 This was a very major event for me.
 I could say a lot about this day and its aftermath, but this image does it better: